Skip to Main Content

 Step 1: Start a Search

-Roger responds with all maps, atlases and related material for each subject category, from the general to the particular.
-The number of items for each subject category is given.
-Clicking on a subject/category and then clicking on a title will reveal the location details, including holding library and call number (you need both).
+Step 2: Search Results The search results include all maps, atlases and related material from the general to the particular.
+The number of items for each resource type and subject category is given (on the left side of the page).
+Clicking on a title will reveal the location details and call number (you need both).

 Step 3: Shelving Locations